Conservation of Quantum Correlations in Multimode Systems with $U(1)$ Symmetry

-By increasing the number of modes, the above argument can easily encompass the 1D Bose-Hubbard Hamiltonian Moreover, it can be also extended to bosonic quantum networks \cite{Baier}, which can describe a huge variety of physical systems, like photonic or polaritonic lattices (Lieb \cite{Charles}, Kagome \cite{Endo} and Graphene \cite{Jacqmin}), quantum networks and collective phenomena involving parametric processes (like parametric up/down conversion).
-The correlation function for each mode of the network changes dynamically, as a consequence of the interaction with other modes and this change is dependent on the structure of the network itself, and on the strength of the coupling terms ($\tau$ in the two mode case).
-This leads to the possibility of controlling the statistics of the emitted photons by engineering the geometry of the quantum networks, as it has been shown for photonic molecules in \cite{Liew}.
+Increasing the number of modes, the above argument encompasses the 1D Bose-Hubbard Hamiltonian.
+Moreover, it can be also extended to bosonic quantum networks \cite{Baier}, which can describe a huge variety of physical systems, like photonic or polaritonic lattices (Lieb \cite{Charles}, Kagome \cite{Endo} and Graphene \cite{Jacqmin}), quantum networks and collective phenomena involving parametric processes (like parametric up/down conversion).

 \textit{Jaynes-Cummings Hamiltonian}.
 It is also interesting to consider the case of mixed bosonic and fermionic systems, for example, the Jaynes-Cummings-Hubbard model \cite{Schmidt}, the spin-boson network model \cite{Mandt}, and light-matter coupled systems \cite{Yam}.
 The simplest case is the Jaynes Cummings model, for a single-mode cavity, containing one two-level atom: